Get ready to borrow

 Consideration

-Variable interest rates may go up or down due to an increase or decrease to the loan's index.
+Variable interest rates can go up or down

 Benefit